gopheracademy/gopheracademy-web/content/advent-2015/hydra-auth.md

 ## OAuth2 Authorize Workflow

-Ok, let's try the OAuth2 Authorize workflow!
+Now try the OAuth2 Authorize workflow!
-To do this, you'll need the account ID from above.
-Because Hydra is only backend, I have written some exemplary sign up and sign in endpoints.
+To do this, use the account ID from above.
+Because Hydra is only backend, use the following exemplary sign up and sign in endpoints.
 Take a look at them [hydra-signin](https://github.com/ory-am/hydra/blob/master/cli/hydra-signup/main.go) and [hydra-signup](https://github.com/ory-am/hydra/blob/master/cli/hydra-signup/main.go) to see some very basic example code.

 ```
-# Assuming, that your current working directory is /where/you/cloned/hydra
+# Assuming that the current working directory is:  /where/you/cloned/hydra
 vagrant ssh
 #
 # Use the account ID from above